|

 Introduction

-Collecting the Liberty Seated Dime series has been a personal passion and addiction for over twenty years.
+Collecting Liberty Seated dimes has been a personal passion and addiction for over twenty-five years.
 This beautiful United States denomination was minted from 1837 through 1891.
+As a frame of reference, Andrew Jackson completed his two term presidency in March 1837 while 1891 saw Benjamin Harrison as United States president.
 During that time period, numerous economic and political changes swept across our expanding country.
 The United States experienced the Mexican-American conflict between 1846-1848 with the belief that America had the God given right to expand its borders from sea to shining sea.
-The realities of both the Civil War and the Western silver and gold rush impacted the design and mintage of the Liberty Seated Dimes.
+The realities of both the Civil War and the Western silver and gold rush impacted the design and mintage of Liberty Seated dimes.
 Across its 55 year life span, the series under went eight design changes, which were driven by either economic events or the goal of design alignment across United States silver denominations.
 Collecting and researching dimes from the early New Orleans, San Francisco and Carson City mints brings the history of the United States to life.
-One cannot forget the Philadelphia mint which consistently issued the Liberty Seated Dime denomination until the transition to the Barber design in 1892.
+The subsidiary mints played an important role in the distribution of coinage for local commerce and today, we can extract characteristics about life in those local regions from surviving coinage.
+One cannot forget the Philadelphia mint which consistently issued Liberty Seated dimes until the transition to the Barber design in 1892.

-Die variety research of the Liberty Seated Dime series has been previously documented in two outstanding reference works and continued research can be found today in the ongoing published articles of the Liberty Seated Collector's Club.
+Prior Liberty Seated dime die variety research was documented in two pioneering reference works and continued research can be found presently in the ongoing articles of the Liberty Seated Collectors Club.
 Kamal M. Ahwash published the "Encyclopedia of United States Liberty Seated Dimes" in 1977.
 This book documented the early research efforts of Kam Awhash and John McCloskey.
-They presented the numismatic community with the first detailed study of Seated Dime die varieties known at that time.
-The research of the Liberty Seated Dime series continued afterwards through the efforts of the Liberty Seated Collector's Club, formed in 1974, and its membership.
-New variety findings were documented in the club's Gobrecht Journal.
+They presented the numismatic community with the first detailed study of Seated dime die varieties captured into the mid 1970s.
+Research of the Liberty Seated dime series continued afterwards through the efforts of the Liberty Seated Collector's Club, formed in 1974, and its membership.
+New variety findings were and are continually documented in the traditional paper journal, The Gobrecht Journal, and recently, the electronic E-Gobrecht.
 In 1992, Brian Greer published "The Complete Guide to Liberty Seated Dimes".
-The incremental die variety discoveries beyond those documented by Kam Ahwash were presented, however Brian Greer's book included new insight into Liberty Seated Dime date and mintmark rarities by grade ranges.
-These rarity estimates proved to be most useful for collectors.
-The formulation of collecting goals became straightforward with the information found in Brian Greer's book.
+The incremental die variety discoveries beyond those documented by Kamal Ahwash were presented, however Brian Greer's book included new insight into Liberty Seated dime date and mintmark rarity by grade ranges.
+These rarity estimates proved to be most useful for collectors to understand why certain dates were more available in Mint State than circulated grades, as an example.
+The formulation of collecting goals became straightforward with the information found in Brian Greer's guide book.
+However, Brian's book was limited in scope with respect to comprehensive die variety analysis due to the publishing format.

-I am now presenting a third Liberty Seated Dime book.
-This book summarizes the results of Liberty Seated Dime die variety studies and documentation since 1985.
-What started as an attempt to collect the series by date and mintmark soon turned into a challenge to identify unreported die varieties in the Gobrecht Journal.
+Presented here is the third Seated Dimes die varieties book and entitled, "The definitive resource for Liberty Seated Dime variety collectors."
+This web-book summarizes the results of Liberty Seated Dime die variety studies and documentation since 1985.
+What started as a personal attempt to collect the series by date and mintmark soon turned into a challenge to identify unreported die varieties in The Gobrecht Journal.
 As the die varieties continued to be discovered, a systematic method for collecting this information was constructed using personal computer based software.
 A Liberty Seated Dime die variety database emerged through the use of Microsoft Excel.
-With a database in hand, the pursuit of Seated Dime varieties evolved into a project to identify and build an Extra Fine or better grade reference set of known obverse and reverse dies by date and, where possible, their die marriages.
-I anticipate that this effort will continue for many more years as new discoveries are constrained, only by the amount of Seated Dime coinage that can be inspected and compared to prior documentation.
+With a database in hand, the pursuit of die varieties evolved into a project to identify and build an Extra Fine or better grade reference set of known obverse and reverse dies by date and, where possible, their die marriages.
+This effort has been ongoing as new discoveries are constrained, only by the amount of Seated dime coinage that can be inspected and compared to prior documentation.

-So how can a collector use this book to enjoy the challenges of the Liberty Seated Dime series?
-This book is designed to provide collecting strategies for both the novice and the most experienced numismatist.
+So how can a collector make use of this electronic reference to enjoy the challenges of the Liberty Seated dime series?
+This web-book is designed to provide collecting strategies for both the novice and the most experienced numismatist.
 By level of challenge, the following collecting strategies are known to be employed today and are recommended for the reader's consideration;

 1. A type collection of the eight major designs changes